attilaolah/attilaolah.github.io/_posts/2011-02-13-when-can-we-drop-python-25.markdown

 C = decorated(C)
 {% endhighlight %}

-`seven` is in very early stages of development, and I was planning to put more effort in it, but now I really hope that there's goingt to be need for that, as Python 2.5 will slowle be replaced by newer versions at hosting services and Linux distros.
+`seven` is in a very early stage of development, and I was planning to put more effort in it, but now I really hope that there's goingt to be need for that, as Python 2.5 will slowle be replaced by newer versions at hosting services and Linux distros.